pocketgems/embed-markdown/README.md

   - [Remove Embedded Source Code](#remove-embedded-source-code)

 # Installation
-1. Run `pip install embed-md`
+1. Run `pip install embed-markdown`
-2. Make sure `embed-md` is in the 'PATH'
+2. Make sure `embed-markdown` is in the 'PATH'
-   1. Run `pip show embed-md` to show where it's installed
+   1. Run `pip show embed-markdown` to show where it's installed
    2. Edit `~/.bash_profile` (or equivalence of it) to include the path
    3. Run `source ~/.bash_profile`

 # Quick Start
 To use this tool, first add source code references to your Markdown files.
-Then run `embed-md` to update all Markdown files inside the current directory (and all subdirectories) with the latest source code referenced.
+Then run `embed-markdown` to update all Markdown files inside the current directory (and all subdirectories) with the latest source code referenced.